 Introduction

 Ezergrade is a spelling assessment platform that handles the entire assessment workflow — from word list creation and test delivery to automated grading and unified record keeping.
 Teachers create or upload a word list once, then deliver it as a live synchronized classroom test, a self-paced supervised test, a homework assignment, or a paper-based test.
-Every mode feeds the same grade record.
+Every mode is saved to the same grade record.
 The Service is designed for teachers, homeschool families, co-ops, microschools, tutors, and private schools in the United States and other locations where the Service is made available.

 We are committed to protecting the privacy of all users, with particular care given to student data.
 Students never create accounts, never provide email addresses, and are not tracked across websites or for advertising purposes.
 Ezergrade maintains student assessment records only within the teacher's class or school account so teachers can view results over time.